 Accreditation.
 Most states require that an individual intending to become an architect hold an accredited degree.
-There are two types of degrees that are accredited by the National Architectural Accrediting Board: (1) the Bachelor of Architecture, which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree or two years following a related preprofessional bachelor's degree.
+There are two types of degrees that are accredited by the National Architectural Accrediting Board (NAAB): (1) the Bachelor of Architecture, which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree or two years following a related preprofessional bachelor's degree.
 These professional degrees are structured to educate those who aspire to registration/licensure as architects.

 The four-year preprofessional degree, where offered, is not accredited by NAAB.
 The preprofessional degree is useful for those wishing a foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment options in architecturally related areas.
-See pages 18-19 for information on the accreditation of programs in the College of Architecture and Environmental Design.
+For more information, see "Accreditation and Affiliation," page 20.